All Products

 4. Click OK.

-You can use the Tablestore CLI to run the search command to query data by using search indexes.
+Run the search command to query data using a search index.
 For more information, see Search index.

 Important

-1. Run the search command to use the search_index search index to query data and return all indexed columns of each row that meets the query conditions.
+1. Run the search command to query data by using the search_index search index and return all indexed columns.

 search -n search_index --return_all_indexed